Embedding the Python Interpreter in a Qt/C++ Application

 ...

-You can find all source code in this tutorial in my GitHub repository.
-If you spot any errors, or have comments, don't hesitate to contact me.
+You can find all source code used in this tutorial in my GitHub repository.